fortune-max/ptp/README.md

 The null bit-sequence (all zeros) and last bit-sequence in bit-space (all ones) are also sent from server-side.

-Each time the server sends the next set of ${max index} bit-sequences, it waits for the client to state it has received, processed and properly ordered all bit-sequences received, using the accompanying indexes inferred from ${server port}.
-Any indexes missing are re-queried by client and resent by server till all ${max index} bit-sequences are accounted for client-side.
-The next set of ${max index} bit-sequences are then sent and the process repeated till completion.
+Each time the server sends the next set of {max index} bit-sequences, it waits for the client to state it has received, processed and properly ordered all bit-sequences received, using the accompanying indexes inferred from {server port}.
+Any indexes missing are re-queried by client and resent by server till all {max index} bit-sequences are accounted for client-side.
+The next set of {max index} bit-sequences are then sent and the process repeated till completion.
 This is to prevent ambiguity in where to position bits and ensure the transfer runs as quickly as (possibly varying) network speeds allow.

 Usage